tomhosker/lucifer_in_starlight/README.md

 # Lucifer in Starlight

-This code is responsible for organising and formatting my latest literary efforts.
+The code in this repository is responsible for organising and formatting my latest literary efforts.